-A student who believes that he or she has received an inappropriate grade should contact the instructor immediately.
+A student who believes that they have received an inappropriate grade should contact the instructor immediately.
 If the student does not feel that their concern is being addressed, the student should contact the Director, Academic Affairs.

 For a complete Grade Appeal policy, go to www.jefferson.edu/handbook.